 Check out coverage of last year’s event! – https://www.btmontreal.ca/videos/just-for-kids-foundation-opens-sibling-park/

 David, Board member since 2015.
 1- David, can you tell us about your involvement with Junto Montréal?
 What made you decide to get involved?
 It all really started with me just attending the conferences.
 I thought they created a great platform where people could get together and engage with the speakers.
 The speakers that Junto […]Click to read more.

 Maude, member of the CREW M and involved on the Committee for planning the 2018 Excellence Gala.
 1- What does CREW M do for the community?
 CREW M promotes, supports and recognizes the success of women in commercial real estate.
 CREW M is the Montreal chapter of CREW Network.
 CREW Network was founded in 1989, […]Click to read more.

-Alba is a volunteer of the Funcadan Foundation since 2016.
-Her involvement with the Dominican Republic community started a long time ago though.
+Alba has been volunteering with Funcadan Foundation since 2016.
+Though her involvement with the Dominican Republic started a long time ago.
 1- Alba, tell us about your involvement with Funcadan Foundation.
 How did you get involved?
-Last winter I was in the Dominican Republic to distribute groceries, as I have done every year […]Click to read more.
+Last winter I was in the Dominican Republic to distribute groceries, as I have done every year since 2012. […]Click to read more.